armanriazi/typescript-all-in-one/workspace/types/module/ambient/d.ts.md

 **Ambient declarations is a promise that you are making with the compiler**.
 If these do not exist at runtime and you try to use them, things will break without warning.
 **Ambient declarations are like docs.
 If the source changes the docs need to be kept updated**.
 So you might have new behaviours that work at runtime but no one's updated the ambient declaration and hence you get compiler errors.

+### Auto-generating declaration type files

+Ref.to The declaration option of file [tsconfig](../../../project/tsconfig.md)